 The high-sulphidation epithermal deposit overlies a porphyry copper system.
 The deposit lies at the southern end of the Central Mindanao Cordillera within the Cotabato Fault Zone.
 The west-north-west trending sinistral strike-slip fault extends 100km and separates the southern and northern structural domain of Mindanao.
-Two flat-lying areas, the Cotabato basin and the Sarangani basin border the Tampakan district to the west and the east respectively.
+Two flat-lying areas, the Cotabato and Sarangani basins border the Tampakan district to the west and the east respectively.

-The core of the district is characterised by a Miocene aged basement sequence consisting of basalt and basaltic andesite lavas and related volcaniclastic sediments.
+The core of the district was characterised by a Miocene aged basement sequence consisting of basalt and basaltic andesite lavas and related volcaniclastic sediments.
 The sequence folds along a north-west striking ramp anticline.

 Towards the north, the exposed section of the sequence is defined by the Alip River fault zone, a significant west-north-west trending left-lateral structure.